A top-down view of the referee, Jack Eichel of the Vegas Golden Knights, and Sebastian Aho of the Carolina Hurricanes during an NHL match.

 Full Unlocked NHL Games Schedule | 2025–2026 Season

-The full list of unlocked regular–season games.
+Here's the full list of unlocked regular–season games.

 • 10/09/25 – New Jersey Devils vs. Carolina Hurricanes